aniket-mish/tags/README.md

 **_Ray_**

-I'm using Ray to build the scalable ML application
+I'm using Ray to build the scalable ML application.
+Ray is a popular distributed computing framework.
+It can help with the scaling of very complex AI workloads like tuning, inference, model training, etc.

 ```python
 import ray